-.3 each gas-sampling line is to be fitted with a manually operated shut-off isolating valve installed on the gastight bulkhead on the gas-safe side;
+.3 each gas-sampling line is to be fitted with a manually operated shut-off isolating valve installed on the gas-safe side;

 .4 gas detection equipment is to be located in a special tight steel cabinet.
 One measuring point is to be within the cabinet.
 When the dangerous gas concentration within the cabinet reaches 30 % of the lower flammable limit, gas supply to the gas detector is to be automatically cut off;